asweigart/PythonStdioGames/README.md

 I Just Found This Web Page, How Do I Play These Games?
 ======================================================

 First, install [the Python interpreter](https://python.org).
 This comes with the barebones IDLE editor.
-On Windows, you can use the [Visual Studio Code](https://code.visualstudio.com/) editor.
+There are other editors you can use.
+On Windows, you can also use the [Visual Studio Code](https://code.visualstudio.com/) editor.
 [PyCharm Community Edition](https://www.jetbrains.com/pycharm/download/#section=windows) is an editor for Windows, Linux, and macOS.
 You can also use a browser-based editor like [REPL.it](https://repl.it/).
 These are all free.

 Then, click in the `src` and `gamesbyexample` folders in this repo to find the .py files of various Python games.
 The code for each game its entirely in one .py file, so you can copy the code directly into your editor.
 I recommend typing it in by hand, rather than using copy-paste.
 This will give you "muscle memory" of each part of the code.
 (Though some of these games require you download a data file into the same folder as your .py file.)
 Then you can run the program.
 If you get error messages, note the line number in the error message and check for typos you've made.